-Moving to Australia some 20 years ago, it struck me that food insecurity affects one in five, even in the lucky country.
+Moving to Australia some 20 years ago, it struck me that food insecurity affects one in six, even in the lucky country.
 Often it is just one unexpected bill or a temporary loss of income that can get a us out of financial balance.
 That is why I have always been proud of the work we do with Foodbank Australia to help provide food to vulnerable Australians.

 As Nestlé has worked with Foodbank for many years, we realise food relief often depends on what’s available – people can receive a mix of items and not necessarily know how to turn them into a nutritious meal.

 That’s an issue we wanted to help address.
 The idea of a recipe base that would make a great-tasting meal no matter what ingredients are on hand was born, and from this, we created the first-ever custom product for Foodbank.

 Casseroles have always been an Aussie household favourite, just as they were in my family.
 Our recipe base concept was designed to be the perfect one-pot option to create a versatile and nutritious meal the whole family would love.